faucetsdn/NetworkML/README.md

 Linux host.
 We recommend deployment via Vent in conjunction with Poseidon if you are running an SDN (software-defined network).
 Otherwise, we recommend using Docker.

-See the [README](https://github.com/CyberReboot/PoseidonML/blob/master/DeviceClassifier/README.md) file included in the plugin's folder for specific instructions on deployment.
+See the [README](https://github.com/CyberReboot/PoseidonML/blob/master/networkml/algorithms/README.md) file included in the `networkml/algorithms` folder for specific instructions on deployment.

 # Develop/Standalone installation